As your toddler becomes more independent, you may find you need to put clear boundaries in place to help them learn and manage their behaviour.

 Help them to see it’s ok to have a go, make a mistake and try again – let them see you fail at things.
 Be specific in the praise you give, so they know exactly what they’ve done well.
 For example: ‘Well done, even though it was tricky spreading that glue evenly, you were really concentrating and took your time.’

-Shy and anxious children often ‘hide’ behind adults and are reluctant to talk or get involved.
+Worried and anxious children often enjoy playing by themselves and enjoy their own company.
+When it comes to playing or interacting with others, they may ‘hide’ behind adults and are reluctant to talk or get involved.
 As result, they may feel a bit left out.
 Talk to them in advance of going somewhere new or taking part in an activity about what it will be like and what they can expect to happen.
 Help them to see and recognise different emotions in others.

 Encourage them to take small steps towards participating in situations they find challenging, allowing their confidence to build over time.